Esri/arcgis-maps-sdk-java-samples/local-server/local-server-feature-layer/README.md

 ##How it works
 To create a `FeatureLayer` from a `LocalFeatureService`:

-1.Create and run a local server.
+1. Create and run a local server.
   - `LocalServer.INSTANCE` creates a local server
   - `Server.startAsync()` starts the server asynchronously
 2. Wait for server to be in the  `LocalServerStatus.STARTED` state.